NT

 Population justification

-The population size of this species has not been quantified, but given the lack of records it is unlikely to be very large.
-However, further surveys, particularly in potentially suitable habitat in Bolivia and Peru may be able to help conclude how abundant this species may be.
+The population size of this species has not been quantified, but given the paucity of records and small range it is unlikely to be very large.
+However, further surveys, particularly in potentially suitable habitat in Bolivia and Peru, may help conclude how abundant this species may be.

 Trend justification